 Officers make regular checks of buildings during routine patrols.
-Camera systems are in place and they are viewed real-time via our Intelligence Operations Center in the Lower Level of the Jeffress Center.
-Utilizing our new access control system, some buildings can be locked down immediately, with future plans to include all buildings.
+Camera systems are in place, and they are viewed real-time via our Intelligence Operations Center (IOC) in the Lower Level of the Jeffress Center.
+Utilizing our access control system, all buildings at the College can be locked down immediately, either individually or the campus as a whole.
+Lockdowns can be initiated by the IOC via the access control software, or by the officers using a special card from any reader on campus.